 Can I use my miles to book for another person?

 Yes, American Airlines will let you book a flight for anyone you wish.
-However, program terms and conditions prohibit selling miles, so you shouldn’t book for people you don’t know.
+However, program terms and conditions prohibit selling miles, so you shouldn’t book for people you don’t know or receive payment to book on someone else's behalf.

 Related: Rules on Booking Award Flights for Other People